nvpro-samples/gl_ssao/README.md

 #### Performance

-The cache-aware technique pays off on larger AO radii, as then the classic approach suffers from greater divergence in texture fetches.
-For small radii the classic approaches simpler setup may win, however larger radii are preferred for quality.
+The cache-aware technique pays off on larger AO radii or higher resolutions (full HD).

-Timings in microseconds via GL timer query taken on a Quadro K6000, no MSAA.
+Timings in microseconds via GL timer query taken on a Quadro K6000, no MSAA, 720p.
+On higher resolution than the sample's default the benefit will increase further.

 *Classic*